 - 1. 47 C.F.R. § 54.507(b) provides that (with the exception of Funding Year 1998), "[a] funding year for purposes of the schools and libraries cap shall be the period July 1 through June 30." - 2.
 47 C.F.R. § 54.507(d) requires applicants to file funding requests on an annual basis; to "use recurring services for which discounts have been committed by the Administrator within the funding year for which the discounts were sought;" establishes deadlines for implementation of non-recurring services; and the criteria for USAC to use to determine whether an applicant's request for an extension of the implementation deadline can be granted. - 3.
-47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner." - 4.
-47 C.F.R. § 54.702(g) requires USAC to take "administrative action intended to prevent waste, fraud, and abuse."
+47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner."

-Ensures that substituted services are not delivered outside of the allowable time period under program rules.
+Ensures that services are not delivered outside of the allowable time period under program rules.